 A walk in the beautiful South Tyrol, the heart of the Trentino Alto Adige region, where German and Italian culture perfectly combine: the itinerary follows the “Chestnut route”, a walking route in the shadows of the Dolomites Mountain.

-A walk that combines famous towns such as Siena and San Gimignano with beautiful hamlets: the best of the Tuscan Via Francigena in a single travel.
+This walk combines famous towns such as Siena and San Gimignano with small beautiful hamlets: the best of the Tuscan Via Francigena in a single route!

 The Tuscan landscape of the Val d’Orcia will warm your heart like a classic photograph as you penetrate its natural beauty.
 You are in for a thrilling ride along steep valleys, dense forests, rivers and the legendary “badlands” eroded clay slopes.